netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 Proof-of-work is short data that allows for cheaply verifying the fact that it was (with overwhelming probability) expensive to obtain.
-This short data (a 256 bit hash in Bitcoin) can also be referencing other --- often larger --- data sets, and thus testifies those must have existed when the proof-of-work was generated.
+This short data (a 256 bit hash in Bitcoin) can also be referencing other &mdash; often larger &mdash; data sets, and thus testifies those must have existed when the proof-of-work was generated.
 It is serving multiple important functions in Bitcoin.
 I think these are the two most irreplacable ones: